Maggie Sawyer

-Margaret Ellen Sawyer is a fictional character that appears in stories published by DC Comics, and has been a supporting character in both Superman and Batman comic books.
+Maggie Sawyer is a fictional character appearing in media published by DC Comics, primarily in association with Superman.
+She is a member of the Metropolis police and handles crimes when Superman is unavailable.

 The character appeared in the live-action series Smallville, played by Jill Teed, and in the second and third seasons of the Arrowverse series Supergirl, played by Floriana Lima.
+Furthermore, Joanna Cassidy voices Sawyer in the DC Animated Universe (DCAU).

 Publication history

 Maggie Sawyer first appeared in Superman (vol. 2) #4 and was created by John Byrne.